rameezusmani/pythonmassmailer/README.md

   config.subject="this will be your subject"

-  config.body="This will be the email body"
+  config.body="This will be the email body" #you can use HTML in body

 CHANGING OTHER VARIABLES
 ========================